lawslefthand/Stm32-F4-Blackpill-Drivers/README.md

 ## Getting Started

-1:Simply copy the .c and .h files for the drivers you want to use in you src and inc folders in the Stm32CUBEIDE project directory.
+Simply copy the .c and .h files for the drivers you want to use in you src and inc folders in the Stm32CUBEIDE project directory.

 ---